Introduction to C++

 Do not use multi-line comments inside other multi-line comments.

-Indentation is a term that expresses the action of putting whitespace for formatting purposes.
+Indentation is a term that expresses the action of putting whitespace (tabs or spaces) for formatting purposes.

 It means adding some empty space among the code in the right way so that it becomes more readable.